alanflai/rpi-projects/ngrok/README.md

-# rpi-projects
+# rpi-projects - ngrok
-## ngrok

-For our Raspberry Pi project  which needs to expose a service on the public Internet (ex HTTP/HTTPS service), through DSL domestic connection behind NAT, we use
+For our Raspberry Pi projects, executed in our domestic wifi network, we use **ngrok** tunneling service [Web site] (http://www.ngrok.com) to expose a service behind a NAT on the public Internet (ex HTTP/HTTPS service).
-**ngrok** [Web site] (http://www.ngrok.com) public tunneling service.
 For our purpose (development and demostration) the free options of the service is enough.

-In our development environment the Raspberry Pi computer uses WiFi connection to link the domestic Wifi Lan, wich ha natted IPs.
-The public Internet connection is made through the DSL conection wich has a public IP, NATTED towards the internal LAN IPs.

 To use **ngrok**  we need to follow these steps: